Frequently Asked Questions

-As a travel planner, I’m leveraging my deep destination knowledge to craft a great itinerary for you, based on your exact interests and requirements.
+Think of me more like a travel coach.
+I’m leveraging my deep destination knowledge to craft a great itinerary for you, based on your exact interests and requirements.
 I make recommendations, but not reservations.
-I charge a flat fee for my expertise and services (similar to an agent’s planning fee), rather than working on commission.
+As such, I charge a flat fee for my expertise and services (similar to an agent’s planning fee), rather than working on commission.

 If you need someone to handle reservations for things like flights, hotels, rental cars, or tour packages, you should contact a travel agent.
 I recommend looking at a consortium like Virtuoso to find quality agents.

 Why should I hire you if you don’t make reservations for me?
 Also, why don’t you make reservations?

 I’m guessing that you’re perfectly capable of making reservations yourself.
 In fact, as a strong and independent modern woman, you don’t need that hand-holding.
 But you could use some help knowing what reservations to make.
 And how to put them all together into an amazing and efficient itinerary.That’s why I would rather focus my time and energy on finding, researching, and vetting the very best places and things for you to see and do (and eat).

 Here are some other benefits to booking directly:

 - It keeps things more flexible for you.
 If your mood changes while you’re traveling, you don’t have to go through a third party to cancel something or make last-minute changes.